nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to delete a specific profile.
 2. DorManagerPro asks if user to confirm they want to delete the profile.
 3. User confirms.
 4. DorManagerPro deletes the profile.

    Use case ends.

 **Extensions:**

 * 1a.
 DorManagerPro detects an error in the command format.
     * 1a1.
 DorManagerPro requests for the correct command format.
     * 1a2.
 User enters command again.

   Steps 1a1-1a2 are repeated until the command is correct.
   Use case resumes from step 2.

 * 1b.
 DorManagerPro cannot find the specified profile to delete.
     * 1b1.
 DorManagerPro requests for a profile that exists to delete.
     * 1b2.
 User specifies profile again.

   Steps 1b1-1b2 are repeated until the command is correct.
   Use case resumes from step 2.

 * 1c.
 DorManagerPro detects invalid parameters specified by user.
     * 1c1.
 DorManagerPro requests for valid parameters.
     * 1c2.
 User re-supplies parameters.

   Steps 1c1-1c2 are repeated until the parameters are valid.
   Use case resumes from step 2.

 * 3a.
 DorManagerPro detects an error in the confirmation message sent by the User
     * 3a1.
 DorManagerPro asks the user for confirmation to delete the profile again.
     * 3a2.
 User confirms again.

   Steps 3a1-3a2 are repeated until the confirmation is correct.
   Use case resumes from step 4.

 * 3b.
 User expresses they do not want to delete the profile after all.
     * 3b1.
 DorManagerPro acknowledges the rejection.

   Use case ends.

 * *a.
 At any time, User chooses to stop deleting a profile.
   Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should work on Mac as long as javafx and java '17' both installed.
-3. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. Should be able to hold up to 1000 persons without noticeable sluggishness in performance for typical usage.
-4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e., not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-5. Should take less than 1000 millisecond to finish every command operation
+5. Should take less than 1000 milliseconds to finish every command operation.
-6. Should take less 1 gigabytes of storage
+6. Should take less 1 gigabyte of storage.
-7. Should have an upper limit of 10000 contacts on the list
+7. Should have an upper limit of 10000 contacts on the list.
-8. Should take no more than one contact for each person
+8. Should take no more than one contact for each person.
-9. Should take no more than 1 emergency contact for each person
+9. Should take no more than 1 emergency contact for each person.

 *{More to be added}*